LotusFelix/ChatGPT-From-Scratch-With-Finetuning/README.md

-# LLM From Scratch For Chatbot
+# ChatGPT From Scratch And Finetuned To Act As a Personal Chatbot

 This repo contains:
 - A GPT‑style model built from scratch (attention, layers, blocks).